COVID-19 and Financial Aid

 Am I required to make payments on my federal student loans during the COVID-19 pandemic?

-Currently, you are not required to make payments on your federal student loans.
-As of August 8, President Donald Trump signed an executive order calling for the continued interest waiver to 0% and suspension of student loan payments until December 31, 2020.
-Make sure to contact your lender or ECMC Solutions for more information.
+As of January 20, 2021, President Joe Biden signed an executive order calling for the continued interests waiver to 0% and suspension of federal student loan payments until September 30, 2021.
+Make sure you contact your lender or ECMC Solutions for more information.

 Higher Education Emergency Relief Fund (HEERF) Report for Student Portion of Cares Act Funds